kyma-project/cli/README.md

 ### Kyma CLI stable binaries

-Kyma CLI is used in continuous integration jobs that install or test Kyma or provision clusters.
-To effectively support this, we publish the stable binaries created from the `stable` tag which corresponds to the latest stable version of Kyma CLI.
+Kyma CLI is used in CI jobs that install or test Kyma or provision clusters.
+To effectively support this process, we publish the stable binaries created from the `stable` tag which corresponds to the latest stable version of Kyma CLI.

 To download the binaries, run: